|

 218. reception

-the act of receiving
+the act of taking in

 Although quite a few of these post-Iguana plays were staged in the U.S. or abroad, their public reception was predominantly negative, causing them to fold after only a few performances.